lopezjm2001/ESP8266-Wifi-D1R2-Meter-Pulse-Reader-/README.md

 And an Arduino light photosensitive sensor module with a digital output 3.3volts from ebay like this one http://www.ebay.com.au/itm/161869818445?_trksid=p2060353.m1438.l2649&ssPageName=STRK%3AMEBIDX%3AIT.

 A digital input interrupt request is used on the falling edge of any two consecutive pulse signals to measure the time between pulses.
 The time is measured between falling edges in micro-seconds.
 A software filter is used to ignore falling edges from noise if the measured time between pulses is less than 180mS.
 180mS is set for a maximum 20kw power reading.

+The program has a 'heartbeat' which indicates that the program is constantly looping.
+The blue power LED on the ESP8266wifi will blink constantly for one second.
+If the blinking stops then the program has halted.

 Wiring connections (see attached photos of meter https://github.com/lopezjm2001/ESP8266-Wifi-D1R2-Meter-Pulse-Reader-/blob/master/Elster%20A1100%20meter%201.JPG) :